Judge hears arguments in school’s plan to conceal murals

 Students Jameson Davis and April Urbanowski said in an email last year that they were concerned about the artwork’s accuracy, according to the Valley News.

-On Friday, the attorneys for both sides offered different intepretations of the Visual Rights Act at a hearing held at Vermont Law School, attended by about 150 students and staff.
+On Friday, the attorneys for both sides offered different interpretations of the Visual Rights Act at a hearing held at Vermont Law School, attended by about 150 students and staff.

 When passing the act, Congress did not intend to compel an institution to display artwork that it no longer wishes to display, said Justin Barnard, a lawyer for the school.
 The second issue is whether erecting a wall could create environmental conditions that will cause the murals to deteriorate over time, he said.
 While Barnard admitted that the school did not consult with an art conservator, he said it’s not required to do so.
 The Visual Rights Act is not about the preservation of art work to protect it over time, he said.